nathsimpson/isobel/guides/gettingStarted.md

 Now that you've got Isobel going.
 Take a look at the [other services](https://isobeljs.com/#supported-services) that are available for use, or maybe you can create your own?
 Take a look at the [NASA service](https://github.com/nathsimpson/isobel/blob/master/packages/services/nasa/index.js) to see what goes into making one.

-Once you are ready to get onto the internet, check out the docs for the [Dropbox](https://isobeljs.com/packages-dropbox-readme) or [Amazon S3](https://isobeljs.com/packages-s3-readme) caching strategies.
+Once you are ready to get onto the internet, check out the docs for [Deploying to Heroku](https://isobeljs.com/guides-deploy-to-heroku).